unplugin/unplugin-imagemin/README.md

 - use cache in node_modules
 - refactor user options
 - Various types of pictures （Svg is not supported）
+- pref If there is this type or picture, then continue to go down.

 ## Install